zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 - A **logical** 2D (grayscale) or 3D (RGB) **image** after dilation.

 ### Explanation:
-Dilation in matrix form is a well-known operation, but before applying it, we introduce a **special function** that transforms the input matrices.
-This special function modifies both `A` and `B`, and then we apply **standard dilation** to the transformed versions.
+Dilation in matrix form is a well-known operation, but before applying it, we introduce a **special function**, called **MatrixDecomposition**, that transforms the input matrices.
+This function modifies both `A` and `B`, and then we apply **standard dilation** to the transformed versions.

+## MatrixDecomposition Transformation
-The transformation works as follows:
+MatrixDecomposition works as follows:

 1. **Extract the coordinates** of all `1` values in the matrix and represent them as ordered pairs `(x, y)`.
 The first coordinate always starts at `[0,0]` (zero-based index).
    - Example: Given the matrix `A`: